m0atz/banload_decoder/README.md

     $ javac decoder.java

-This will produce the decoder.class file, also included in this repo.

 ## Running
 The code can be invoke from the command line, taking one command line argument which is the filename to be examined: